"The Beginning of the End"

 (v7-8) The fourth beast is the one that looks like a flying eagle. (v8) I think this horse was a sickly pale, perhaps slightly greenish.
 Perhaps Hell is riding on its own horse, close behind Death; it's a reminder that as bad as these seals are, hell is much worse.
 Death claims the body, then hell claims the soul, to be reunited at the judgment (Revelation 20:13).

 The plague is terribly widespread; the fourth part of the earth, or 25% of the global population, will die.
 The bubonic plague killed 25% to 60% of the European population by comparison.
-People will be killed many ways; some with sword (war and perhaps murder as supplies dwindle), with hunger, meaning that the famine is extreme as this is mentioned second, and with death, which I think refers to pestilence (cf. II Kings 4:40), and with the beasts of the earth, who may be starving as well and becoming increasingly bold; some have noted that rats may be included here, carrying and spreading disease.
-Disease may also spread through sophisticated biological warfare.
+People will be killed many ways; some with sword (war and perhaps murder as supplies dwindle), with hunger, meaning that the famine is extreme as this is mentioned second, and with death, which I think refers to pestilence (cf. II Kings 4:40), and with the beasts of the earth, who may be starving as well and becoming increasingly bold.
+Disease may spread rampantly through rats or even sophisticated biological warfare.

 Seal 5: Martyrdom

-(v9-11) I love the fact that these martyrs are "under the altar"--i.e., covered by the blood of Jesus Christ.
-The reason many hate them is for the word of God; just reading certain passages of the Bible can uncover hatred from the world. (v10) We are often shocked that the Lord, Who is holy and true, can put up with sin for as long as He does without "blowing a fuse" and wiping the entire world out.
+(v9-11) It is sweet that these martyrs are "under the altar"--i.e., covered by the blood of Jesus Christ.
+The reason many hate them is for the word of God; simply reading certain passages of the Bible can uncover hatred from the world. (v10) We are often shocked that the Lord, Who is holy and true, can put up with sin for as long as He does without "blowing a fuse" and wiping the entire world out.
 But one day, He will judge and avenge.

 (v11) God doesn't answer their question (and He doesn't answer all of ours yet), but simply gives them white robes (possibly matching the twenty-four elders) and tells them to rest.
 Living on earth is tiring and weary, especially for these martyrs; won't it be great just to lay down and rest for a little season, soaking in the incredible strength and health that will flood into our hearts and souls and emotions as we rapidly recover?
 I'm sure it will feel a thousand times better than the most refreshing night of sleep or the best-ever nap.